sixfeetup/scaf/{{cookiecutter.project_slug}}/terraform/README.md

 * If your account is not an organisation account you will need to remove or adjust the assume_role block in the bootstrap/init.tf file.

 ### Next steps:
+# XXX: Only include if provider is GitHub
-* `./management`
+* `./github`
-Set up the ECR repositories for the docker images, as well as IAM users and route 53 zone, this should be run after bootstrap.
+Set up the GitHub OIDC provider

+# XXX: update to skip this step
 * `./ec2-cluster`
 Sets up an EC2 instance and deploys a k3s cluster on it.
 For more information follow ./ec2_cluster/README.md
 Note this will create a t2.medium instance that does not fall under the free tier.
 This should be set up before attempting to deploy prod/sandbox.

+# XXX: update to explain that a Talos cluster is deployed
 * `./prod` and `./sandbox`
 Sets up route53 for prod and sandbox respectively.